clearmatics/validator-dapp/readme.md

-## Validator Dapp
+## Validator Dapp on the live network Autonity network

-This is a React Dapp with a Validator and Observer view.

 ### To run the application

 Clone the repo

-* cd into client/src
-* npm install
+- npm install
-* npm run testrpc to run ganache-cli
-* open another window in the same directory
-* npm run compile
-* npm run deploy
-* npm start
+- npm start
+- connect to Matamask and create a new custom RPC with http://34.243.204.94:30002 as the RPC url

 The frontend will load on http://localhost:3000/